TRAVEL POST by AG Travel

 Expect fewer tourists than during the peak safari months, although local school holidays can result in national parks and coastal areas being crowded for most of December.
 Many lodges away from easily accessible areas offer discounts at this time of year, so be on the lookout for special rates.
 Read this article about finding more affordable lodge accommodation based on the time of year: How to find luxury safari lodges at a discount.

-Wildlife viewing can be patchy in places, particularly if the early rains have been good, but bird-watching is fantastic because of the breeding activities and the presence of summer migrants.
-This is a good time to enjoy the smaller things celebrating this time of plenty, such as the emergence of frogs and tortoises from their dry season hibernations, and the convergence of eagles, snakes and even leopards to feast on flying ants that emerge after rain to start their breeding cycle.
+Wildlife viewing can be patchy in places, particularly if the early rains have been good.
+Still, bird-watching is fantastic because of the breeding activities and the presence of summer migrants.
+This is an excellent time to enjoy the smaller things celebrating this time of plenty, such as the emergence of frogs and tortoises from their dry season hibernations, and the convergence of eagles, snakes and even leopards to feast on flying ants that emerge after rain to start their breeding cycle.

 Places to consider for your December safari